AGTGreg/AppBlocks/docs/README.md

 # Introduction

-AppBlocks is a tiny javascript library for building interfaces for the web.
+AppBlocks is a lightweight javascript library (~5kb minified) for building micro apps for the front-end.

 It is designed to be easy to use and to play nice with other server side template engines, such as Django templates and Jinja2.